 A Phase 1/2 clinical trial of sepofarsen in adults and children with LCA10 due to the p.Cys998X mutation has been completed.
-Data from the trial were reported in September 2018, where we demonstrated clinical proof-of-concept as shown by a significant, rapid and sustained improvement in vision in the majority of patients.
-In January 2019, we reached agreement with the U.S. Food and Drug Administration (FDA) on the design of a proposed Phase 2/3 clinical trial for sepofarsen.
-This study (Illuminate) was initiated in April 2019 and could serve as the sole registration trial for the program.
+We presented final data from this trial at the Association for Research in Vision and Ophthalmology (ARVO) Annual Meeting in 2020, where sepofarsen demonstrated clinical proof-of-concept in LCA10 patients as shown by a significant, rapid and sustained improvement in vision in majority of the patients.
+The Phase 2/3 clinical trial Illuminate was initiated in April 2019, completed enrollment in January 2021 with top-line data expected during the first half of 2022.

 Sepofarsen has been granted orphan drug designation by the FDA and European Medicines Agency (EMA) for LCA and received fast track designation by the FDA for LCA10.
-In 2019, we also received PRIME designation from the EMA for LCA due to the CEP290 p.
-Cyc998X mutation as well as rare pediatric disease designation from the FDA for LCA10.
+In 2019, we also received PRIME designation from the EMA for LCA due to the CEP290 p.Cys998X mutation as well as rare pediatric disease designation from the FDA for LCA10.